-Our program provides the knowledge and skills needed to thrive as a professional in a variety of information agencies.
+Our program provides you the knowledge and skills needed to thrive as a professional in a variety of information agencies.
 Many graduates work in business intelligence, web search portals, information processing services or electronic publishing.

 The Texas Center for Digital Knowledge assembles scholars from multiple disciplines to investigate and consult on technologies and practices that enhance organizational and workplace effectiveness.
 TxCDK provides research support services for faculty members and doctoral students, and it sponsors lectures and workshops.

-You will need to meet the admission requirements for the Toulouse Graduate School ®.
-In addition, the department requires:
+You'll need to meet the admission requirements of the Toulouse Graduate School ® , which are outlined at gradschool.unt.edu.
+In addition, the Department of Library and Information Sciences requires:

 For forms and more information about program admission requirements, visit our website.
 We also offer personal advising by phone and in person.